EDUCBA

 Conclusion

-In this tutorial, we got to learn about when and how to use indexes in the Hive.
-We also came across the advantage it provides over conventional query building in Hive.
+This tutorial taught us when and how to use indexes in the Hive.
+We also came across its advantage over conventional query building in the Hive.
 However, it is important to note that indexes should be preferred if a frequent operation is performed on any column.
-Indexes can also degrade the query performance if used recklessly, because of the disk space involved in creating an index table.
+Indexes can also degrade the query performance if used recklessly because of the disk space involved in creating an index table.
 In RDMS, the primary key acts as an index to a table, but Hive indexes have their inherent advantages.

 Recommended Articles

 This is a guide to Indexes in Hive.
-Here we discuss the basic concept, why do we need Indexes, different operations perform on Hive and advantages.
+Here we discuss the basic concept, why we need Indexes, different operations performed on the Hive, and advantages.
 You can also go through our other related articles to learn more–

 1. Bucketing in Hive